oclif/oclif.github.io/docs/faqs.md

 First, JavaScript is the biggest language in the world.
 More people are able to write JavaScript than any other language and it by far has the biggest open source community.
 Everyone can write it and you'll find the most helpful libraries to help build your CLI.

 We've found that Node has the best cross platform support of any language we've used.
-In general, if you write code on MacOS, you won't find many issues making it also run on Windows.
+In general, if you write code on macOS, you won't find many issues making it also run on Windows.

 Node has the best support for our [plugins](plugins.md) model.
 Plugins are a way to share code between CLIs, to modularize a single CLIs codebase, or allow users to add functionality to an existing CLI.
 With Node, we're able to have separate dependency versions sitting alongside one another.
 This means if you want to release an update to a dependency in one plugin, it won't affect how another plugin works. oclif takes this to an extreme and even flag parsing is done at the individual plugin level.
 If we ever want to make a breaking change to flag parsing (we certainly don't intend to, but this is just an example), you can update just one plugin and keep the old behavior in other plugins.
 This is very helpful for large CLI codebases where you want to migrate to new code slowly.